Establish global ICT centre for Nigerians, Africans – Pantami charges Huawei

 The MoU aims at promoting the partnership between the Ministry of Communication and Huawei Technologies Co., Ltd. to establish two core ICT projects in Nigeria: the Huawei ICT Academy Project and the Huawei ICT Talent Cultivation Project in line with the Ministry’s National Digital Economy Policy and Strategy for the development and promotion of Digital Economy and growth in Nigeria.

-“Huawei (should) establish a global training center in Nigeria to train Nigerians and other African Countries on Information and Communication Technologies (ICT)”.
+“Huawei (should) establish a global training centre in Nigeria to train Nigerians and other African Countries on Information and Communication Technologies (ICT)”.

+The minister also thanked the Managing Director of Huawei, Mr. Trevor Liu, for his continued partnership with the ministry”

-The Minister also highlighted that the federal government has provided an enabling environment for international companies to invest and do business in Nigeria.
-The administration has come up with “36 initiatives to enable the ease of doing business in Nigeria, signing an executive order to address the challenges faced by International companies to provide accountability, transparency, e-govt, tax holiday, visa on arrival etc. which has moved Nigeria higher in the world ranking of ease of doing business.
-These are part of the administration’s determination to prioritize skills especially in the digital economy sector.”
+Pantami highlighted that the federal government has provided an enabling environment for international companies to invest and do business in Nigeria.
+The administration has come up with “36 initiatives to enable the ease of doing business in Nigeria, signing an executive order to address the challenges faced by international companies to provide accountability, transparency, e-govt, tax holiday, visa on arrival etc. which has moved Nigeria higher in the world ranking of ease of doing business.
+These are part of the administration’s determination to prioritize skills, especially in the digital economy sector.”

 Huawei will make available, its technology and trainers to help curb the rate of unemployment In Nigeria by providing jobs, experience, opportunities and ICT certifications to students each year so as to increase their market competitiveness.